-5.4.
-Out of Sample Backcasting
+7.5.4 Out of Sample Backcasting

 Now that we have reasonable estimates of the modified Taylor rule for the period in which the monetary policy can be regarded as desirable on average, we can evaluate the monetary policy of other periods in question.
 We are particularly interested in the "mistake" in the early 1970s, when the inflation rate rose above 20 percent.
-Use the estimated coefficients of Table 6-1, and plug the data of 1972, then we obtain the counterfactual call rate during the period in question.27 Figure 5-2 shows the actual and counterfactual nominal call rate.
-Obviously, the counterfactual nominal rate, i.e., the desirable call rate would have been much higher than the actual call rate was 12 percent.
+Using the estimated coefficients of table 7.6, and then plugging in the data of 1972, we obtain the counterfactual call rate during the period in question.26 Figure 7.6 shows the actual and counterfactual nominal call rate.
+Obviously, the counterfactual nominal rate (i.e., the desirable call rate) would have been much higher than the actual call rate.
+The desirable interest rate would have been around 36 percent when the actual rate was 12 percent.
 This exercise shows numerically what we have already established in the narrative.
-In the year after the collapse of the Bretton-Woods system, monetary policy made a mistake.
-When the first oil crisis came, the inflation rate rose sharply, exceeding 20 percent.
+In the year after the collapse of the Bretton Woods system, monetary policy made a mistake.
+When the first oil crisis came, the inflation rate was already high.
+With the additional shock of oil price increases, the inflation rate rose sharply, exceeding 20 percent.
 The magnitude of the mistake was more than 20 percentage points in the call rate.